SmokinCaterpillar/soul_tokens_2nd_domain/README.md

-Note that there should be no development in bunlde.js, all changes should be done to impeachment.js, and after each change `browserify js/soul.js -o js/bundle.js` needs to be called to create a new bundle.
+Note that there should be no development in bunlde.js, all changes should be done to soul.js, and after each change `browserify js/soul.js -o js/bundle.js` needs to be called to create a new bundle.

-# Dockerized service

-1. Build container in **project directory** via `docker build -t st-website:latest .`

-2. Run container via `docker run -d -p 8080:80 st-website:latest`, website should now be available.